-(This document is a summary of the Policy and Procedure for Quality Control and Testing of Marijuana and Marijuana Products that Wellman Farm plans to implement once licensed.
+(This document is a summary of the Policy and Procedure for implementing and reporting energy compliance for Wellman Farm once licensed.
 This plan may be amended once the design and buildout of our facility is complete)

 Wellman Farm is committed to being compliant with all regulations outlined in 935 CMR 500.000 et. seq. ("the Regulations") and any other requirements or sub-regulatory guidance issued by the Massachusetts Cannabis Control Commission ("CNB") or any other regulatory agency.